 Important eligibility criteria is available at the bottom of the page.

-This is a bursary of £450 for students who live within the Bedford Bus Zone and £750 for those who live beyond.
+This is a means-tested bursary of £550 or £600 per annum.
 This bursary is not available to students who less than three miles from the College campus.

 The support will either be 75% or 50% of your essential course costs such as safety equipment, books or trips.
 Where the essential course item is provided by Bedford College, for instance, a uniform or a trip, your bursary will be transferred to your department and you will be required to pay the difference.
 This is not available to students on the second year of a two-year course unless essential course costs are specified for the second year.